taslimSpare/Earth-browser/README.md

 7) On the dialog that pops up, click on Yes to open the Downloads folder

 See a [demo of this workflow](https://www.youtube.com/watch?v=qZKlBzVvQGc) in action.
-Video mentions `Fenix`, but it works in exactly the same with with `reference-browser`.

 # License